Bei-Jin-lab/24-S2-2-C-Interactive/Decision/Technologies of front-end.md

 Since WordPress is based on PHP and MySQL, SQL injection attacks are a common security threat.
 Third-party plugins and custom code may introduce SQL injection vulnerabilities.
 React does not directly handle database interactions, so there is no direct SQL injection risk.

-2. Real-time data, data processing, complex API integration Since this project requires the creation of an embedded AI-chatbox, this involves a lot of data processing.
+2.Real-time data, data processing, complex API integration Since this project requires the creation of an embedded AI-chatbox, this involves a lot of data processing.
 Although WordPress provides a REST API, it may encounter performance bottlenecks for complex data processing scenarios.
 On the other hand, WordPress does not support WebSocket, which makes it difficult to handle real-time communications such as live chat, notifications, real-time updates, etc.